Skip to content

 Vacuum Part Detection

-While the bottom camera can detect if a part was successfully picked with reasonable accuracy, you can also use the LumenPnP's vacuum sensors to double check a successful pick.
+While the bottom camera can detect if a part was successfully picked, you can use the LumenPnP's vacuum sensors to check for a successful pick a bit quicker.
 When a part is successfully picked it creates a seal at the end of the nozzle.
-This seal increases the vacuum pressure in the pneumatic line which is picked up by the vacuum sensors.
+This seal increases the vacuum pressure in the pneumatic line which is measured by the vacuum sensors.
 OpenPnP can use this increase in pressure to detect if a part was successfully picked.

 Note